 We are committed to helping our kids grow in the grace and knowledge of Christ in an environment that is fun, safe, and creative.
 Through worship, the narratives of scripture, and connection with adult leaders, kids have the opportunity to learn and experience what it means to live as a valued part of God’s kingdom.

-Classes are provided each Sunday for Infants aged 0-2, Preschoolers aged 3-5, and Elementary aged K-5th grade on the lower level of the church building.
-To learn more, contact Ashley Brassea at email@example.com.
+Classes are provided each Sunday for Infants aged 0-2, Preschoolers aged 3-5, and Elementary aged K-5th grade in classrooms just outside the cafeteria/sanctuary.
+To learn more, contact Ashley Brassea at firstname.lastname@example.org.

 Imago Dei Nursery (ages 0-1) gathers on the lowest level of the Imago Dei sanctuary each Sunday.
 Please arrive 15 minutes early for check-in.
 See map.